 (Pocket-lint) - The 2-in-1 laptop market is getting more crowded all the time - or should that be the 2-in-1 tablet market?
 Either way, unless you've got your eye on an exact product, it can tough knowing which to go for when you start looking for a new computer.
 Are you hoping to back a portable machine that's perfect for writing on?
 Or perhaps a lightweight one that's ideal for watching movies and TV in bed with?

 Tablets and laptops have often felt like they've had a divide between them, one being for practical concerns and work, and the other for more lighthearted recreation and play.
 The good news is that those days are increasingly looking over.

-The world of 2-in-1 laptops is becoming increasingly crowded with brilliant devices that marry the best of both worlds, giving you fully rotating or detaching touchscreens so that you can watch movies or play games however you like, while their keyboards also mean that you can get work done, whether that's emailing, writing or whatever else you need to do.
+There are now loads of brilliant devices that marry the best of both worlds, giving you fully rotating or detaching touchscreens so that you can watch movies or play games however you like, while their keyboards also mean that you can get work done, whether that's emailing, writing or whatever else you need to do.

 We've rounded up some of the very best options on the market right now, for you to have a look at — you might just find your next computer right here.